nielsberglund/nielsblogsource/content/posts/2022-01-02-how-to-use-kafka-client-with-azure-event-hubs.md

 > **NOTE:** When I above say you only need to change the configuration, I assume that the Kafka topics have corresponding EventHubs (remember Kafka topic = Event Hubs EventHub).

-An interesting point here is that it is not only your Kafka applications that can consume from Event Hubs but any application that uses Kafka Client 1.0+, like Kafka Connect connectors!
+An interesting point here is that it is not only your Kafka applications that can ~consume from~ publish to Event Hubs but any application that uses Kafka Client 1.0+, like Kafka Connect connectors!

 ## Pre-Reqs